 OPC has multiple projects underway to solidify the approach for Phase 2 long-term MPA monitoring.
 These projects are developing quantitative tools to prioritize sampling sites and metrics to ensure that the data collected are a robust set of information to support CDFW's 2022 MPA Management Review.
 This information will be compiled in the MPA Monitoring Action Plan, which will guide long-term monitoring of the MPA Network.
-The Action Plan will be peer-reviewed and will be available for public comment in mid-2018.
+The Action Plan will be available for public comment in mid-2018.